Dominique Vlasto

-Dominique Vlasto (born 14 August 1946 in Marseille) is a French politician who served as a Member of the European Parliament from 2000 until 2014.
-She is a member of the Union for a Popular Movement, which is part of the European People's Party.
+Dominique Vlasto (born 14 August 1946) is a French retired politician who served as a Member of the European Parliament (MEP) from 2000 until 2014.
+She was a member of the Union for a Popular Movement (UMP), part of the European People's Party (EPP).
+She was also a Deputy Mayor of Marseille from 1995 to 2020, during the entire mayoralty of Jean-Claude Gaudin.

-In parliament, Vlasto served on the European Parliament's Committee on Industry, Research and Energy.
-She was also a substitute for the Committee on Transport and Tourism, and a member of the delegation to the Euro-Mediterranean Parliamentary Assembly.
+In the European Parliament, Vlasto served on the Committee on Industry, Research and Energy.
+She was also a substitute for the Committee on Transport and Tourism, as well as a member of the delegation to the Euro-Mediterranean Parliamentary Assembly.